-When Asa Griggs Candler founded The Coca-Cola Company in the late 1800s, there was no way he knew his company would one day be valued at upwards of \$180 billion.
+Milean Are Crimer Con When Asa Griggs Candler founded The Coca-Cola Company in the late 1800s, there was no way he knew his company would one day be valued at upwards of \$180 billion.
 That's a lot of money for a business that sells soft drinks.
 But Coca-Cola didn't become the powerful force it is today by sheer Contd.

+Unit 28: Leadership and Change Management Skills 67 chance.
+An illustration:

-chance.
-An illustration: In the 1980s, Coke's biggest rival, Pepsi, was aggressively targeting it.
+90% MATCHING BLOCK 59/69 W , Coke's biggest rival, Pepsi, was aggressively ne company decided to concoct a new, swe v targeting it.
 This caused Coca-Cola to reevaluate its offerings.
+Peter soda.

-Eventually, the company decided to concoct a new, sweeter soda.
-They called it simply New Coke.
+They called it simply

+New Coke.
 Unfortunately, the public didn't take too kindly to the new beverage.
 But Coke's executives didn't let the mishap derail their success.
 Quickly, management decided to pull New Coke and replace it with the older, established formula.
 Lo and behold, Coca-Cola Classic was born, and Coke maintained its market dominance.
 Just as quickly as Coke changed to accommodate its customers' sweeter palates, it changed direction again when it realized it made the wrong move.
 But that's not the only instance where Coca-Cola listened to its customers and enacted change.
 Again, how is a company primarily known for selling sugary drinks valued at \$180 billion in 2016?